drvinceknight/pfm/book/tools-for-mathematics/01-using-notebooks/how/main.md

 ## Carry out basic arithmetic operations

-The python code for the following arithmetic operations are:
+The Python code for the following arithmetic operations are:

 1. Addition, $2 + 2$: `2 + 2`;
 2. Subtraction, $3 - 1$: `3 - 1`;